10 Transposing Instruments

 2. The clarinet’s part has no sharps or flats, which belongs to C major.

-3. C major is a major second above B-flat major.
+3. C is a major second above B-flat.

-4. This means that the clarinet’s written part is a major second higher and the clarinet’s concert pitch is a major second lower.
-Therefore, the key signature of C major belongs to the clarinet in B-flat.
+4. Because the clarinet’s written part is a major second higher, this means that the clarinet’s concert pitch is a major second lower.
+Therefore, the clarinet in this example is a clarinet in B-flat because B-flat is a major second lower than C.

 For the clarinet, when we found the concert pitch based on the written pitch, we transposed a major second lower.
 To find the key signature, we need to go in the opposite direction: a major second higher.
 This is because every note needs to be written a major second higher in order to sound a major second lower.

-• Because F minor is a minor third above D, the transposing instrument is a minor third below C, which is A.
+• Because B-flat is a minor third above G, the transposing instrument is a minor third below C, which is A.

 • Therefore, this is the key signature for an instrument in A.

-• Because A minor is a perfect fifth above D, the transposing instrument is a perfect fifth below C, which is F.
+• Because D is a perfect fifth above G, the transposing instrument is a perfect fifth below C, which is F.

 • Therefore, this is the key signature for an instrument in F.

-• Because B minor is a major sixth above D, the transposing instrument is a major sixth below C, which is E-flat.
+• Because E is a major sixth above G, the transposing instrument is a major sixth below C, which is E-flat.

 • Therefore, this is the key signature for an instrument in E-flat.